Traditionally Modern Food

 • In a separate pan add oil and when oil is hot add channa dal and roasted peanuts

-• Add jaggery and cook you'll oil starts oozing out and the pulikaichal becomes thick switch off
+• meanwhile Add jaggery and cook till oil starts oozing out and the pulikaichal becomes thick switch off

 • Add the channa dal and peanuts to the pulikaichal and mix well